MysteriousJ/Joystick-Input-Examples/README.md

 ### Multimedia
 Multimedia Joystick is the simplest HID API for Windows.
 The `Ex` version of the functions and structs support up to 16 controllers at a time, each with up to 32 buttons, 6 axes, and a hat.

 Getting the joystick state is one function call to `joyGetPosEx`, which takes a device index and a struct to fill with data.
-[Documentation for this function](https://docs.microsoft.com/en-us/windows/win32/api/joystickapi/nf-joystickapi-joygetposex) states the device index starts at zero, but on my Windows 10 machine it starts at 1.
+The device index ranges 0-15, and a joystick can be assigned any index, even if it's the only one connected at the time.
+You'll have to check all of the indices to find which are in use.

 Multimedia's functionality is quite limited.
 It doesn't give you any handles to hardware, so you can't tell what's an Xbox controller to use XInput instead.
-It also doesn't have any force feedback support.
+It also doesn't have any force feedback support, and is missing two axes (dial and slider) that are used by some controllers.

 ### DirectInput
 DirectInput is lower level and gives a bit more control.
 It uses a COM interface, so you'll be creating an object that's used to create other objects.
 First create a DirectInput object with `DirectInput8Create()`.
 You can use `IDirectInput*` or `IDirectInput8*`; the `8` versions give access to full features, though those features are not used in the `directinput` example.

 To find available joysticks you'll have to enumerate them through a callback function.
-DirectInput will invoke this function once for each joystick plugged in to your machine.
+DirectInput will invoke this function once for each joystick plugged into your machine.

 [MSDN provides a function](https://docs.microsoft.com/en-us/windows/win32/xinput/xinput-and-directinput) to check if a device is an XBox controller while enumerating HID devices.
 It searches through all devices on the system to see if they have "IG_" in the device name.
 If it does, it compares the product and vendor IDs to the direct input device passed into the function, and, if they match, returns that the device is an XBox controller.

+One you've accuired devices, you can call `GetDeviceState` on them to fill a [DIJOYSTATE struct](https://docs.microsoft.com/en-us/previous-versions/windows/desktop/ee416627(v=vs.85)) with the current state of inputs on the controller.
+The value members of the struct have names corresponding to their HID usages, except for Dial, which is combined with Slider in an array of two elements.

 Device Caps, short for capabilities, contains information about what features the device has, such as number of buttons.